main economic indicators

 - High public debt

-Among methods of payment, the bank card is now the instrument used most in France, dethroning cheques, which are nonetheless still widely used.
+Among methods of payment, the bank card is now the instrument used most in France, replacing cheques, which are nonetheless still widely used.

 Bills of exchange, a much less frequently used mode of payment than cheques, have been in virtually constant decline in terms of number of operations with volume remaining essentially steady in value terms.

-In value terms, however, cheques and transfers still represent most of script payment transactions with 28.2 per cent and 44.7 per cent respectively of the total amount processed (1).
+In value terms, however, cheques and transfers still represent most script payment transactions.

 Bank transfers can be made within France or internationally via the SWIFT electronic network used in French banking circles, which offers a reliable platform for timely payment subject to mutual trust and confidence between suppliers and their customers.